 Show attribute in Admin Console: Choose whether to display this attribute for the customer account at administrative account handling.

-Adapt the date picking experience to different contexts:
+You can adapt the date picking experience to different contexts:

-Apply the calendar picker if customers need to put in a nearby date that's within the past year or coming up in the next one.
+You can apply the calendar picker if customers need to put in a nearby date that's within the past year or coming up in the next one.

-Opt for separate input fields if you're asking customers for a known date like birthdays, issue dates of documents, etc.
+Or you can opt for separate input fields if you're asking customers for a known date like birthdays, issue dates of documents, etc.

 For separate date input fields, the numeric keypad is activated on mobile devices to make your customers' experience more seamless.